lewiscollard/mwlinkscrape/README.md

-                       list of URLs, one per line, the default) or "csv" (comma-separated value files, with the first column being the linked URL, the second being the URL of the wiki article from which it is linked).
+                       list of URLs, one per line, the default) or "csv" (comma-separated value files, with the first column being the linked URL, the second being the URL of the wiki article from which it is linked, and the third being the title of the article).
 Default is "txt".
   --verbose            Print uninteresting chatter to stderr for debugging
                        purposes.
 </pre>